ElizabethHudnott/one-way-sandbox/doc/README.md

 - [x] srcDoc

 # Operations for Querying
-Query operations return promises.
+All operations return promises, which is used to obtain the result of a query.

 ## HTML
-- [ ] innerHTML
+- [x] innerHTML
 - [ ] outerHTML
 - [x] getAttribute
 - [ ] getAttributes